Next-Gen Rendering: What Is New in Gaming Technology and HCI

 How New Technology Impacts Human-Computer Interaction

-Rendering is only half the equation.
-The other half is how we interact with the simulated space.
-When people ask how new technology impact human computer interactin (HCI), they often think of VR headsets.
-But the real breakthrough is implicit interaction.
+Stunning graphics are only half the equation.
+The other half is how we interact with the simulated virtual space.
+When people ask how new technology impact human computer interactin (HCI), they often think of standard VR headsets or haptic gloves.
+But the real breakthrough is implicit interaction—closed-loop systems that seamlessly adapt to human biological micro-movements.

 Frequently Asked Questions